Lessons in Graphite

 a brand-new pencil,

-straight as intention,
+straight as my promise,

 Second grade.